Find Social Media by Username

 Username search can find public clues, but it cannot reliably identify every account or prove who controls a profile.
 Treat every result as context, not a verdict.

-• Private, deleted, region-restricted, or login-gated profiles may be missing.
+• Private, deleted, region-restricted, login-gated, or rate-limited profiles may be missing from username search results.

-• A visible profile does not prove current account ownership.
+• Common usernames, stale indexes, or cached results can create unrelated or false-positive matches; a visible profile does not prove current account ownership.

 • Public searching must still follow platform terms, consent expectations, and local law.